signalfx/splunk-otel-collector/internal/receiver/smartagentreceiver/README.md

 functionality](https://dev.splunk.com/observability/docs/datamodel/ingest#Send-custom-events) should also be made members of a `logs` pipeline that utilizes a [SignalFx exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/signalfxexporter/README.md) that will make the event submission requests.
 It's recommended, and in the case of the Processlist monitor required, to use a [Resource Detection processor](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/processor/resourcedetectionprocessor/README.md) to ensure that host identity and other useful information is made available as event dimensions.
 Receiver entries that should be added to logs pipelines include `kubernetes-events`, `nagios`, `processlist`, and potentially any
 `telegraf/*` monitors like `telegraf/exec`.
+The `signalfx` exporter is required for sending events to SignalFx, the `splunk_hec` exporter does not support sending events.
 An example of this is provided below.

 Example: